vincentsig/Projet_6_SnowTricks/README.md

 # Projet_6_SnowTricks

+## Information

 SnowTrick is a collaborative website to introduce snowboarding to the general public and help them to have a better knowloedge of the different tricks.

+You just have to create your account and when you are log-in you have the possibility to add some new snow tricks.
+That's the point!
+We want you to collaborate with the community to promote the visibility of this amazing sport to the public.
+You can also participate to improve the content of the tricks by adding some new pictures or youtube and daylimotion videos.
+And you know what, you can even add your own media if you have some nice footage!!

 ## Introduction
 This is my first Symfony projects of my apprenticeship training with OpenClassrooms .